G-S9N6DX06CF

 Yes, it is well known that they have a fondness for honey and are notorious for raiding beehives.

-When the ratel finds the hive it plunders it while emitting smelly, suffocating secretions from their anal glands in order to fumigate the hive.
+When the ratel finds the hive, it plunders it while emitting smelly, suffocating secretions from their anal glands to fumigate the hive.

 This causes most of the bees to flee while it scoops out the honeycomb.

-When the badger then leaves, the bird eats the remaining dead bees and pieces of honeycomb.
+When the badger leaves, the bird eats the remaining dead bees and pieces of honeycomb.

 The thick skin of this animal may offer protection from bee stings.